-The Independent Directors are entitled to receive Directors' fees (inclusive of superannuation) up to \$600,000 (2022: \$400,000) per annum to be shared among the Directors as approved by shareholders at the 2022 AGM held on 17 November 2022.
+The Independent Directors are entitled to receive Directors' fees (inclusive of superannuation) up to \$600,000 (2023: \$600,000) per annum to be shared among the Directors.
 Additional remuneration may be paid in accordance with the Company's Constitution.

 The remuneration for Directors will be reviewed by the Board on a periodic basis as the Company develops its business and, subject to the Listing Rules, may be increased.